glebasia/rsschool-cv/cv.md

 * June 2019 - graduation from the Space-Military academy and obtaining higher engineering education
 * May 2020 - professional retraining diploma for a sports coach
 * December 2021 - advanced training for an interrogator

+## English
+English-A2.I can read English well, but I speak poorly.
+Now I am improving my level of knowledge of the English language